Cougar Hoops Notebook

 Bennett had contemplated redshirting Harthun this season but decided not to given Harthun's stellar outside shooting in practices.

-is a first-year walk on at WSU who impressed coaches in pre-season workouts for his natural fit at point guard.
+The 6-11 Boeke has been plagued by back woes since last season.
+Allen is a first-year walk on at WSU who impressed coaches in pre-season workouts for his natural fit at point guard.

 DAVEN HARMELING, who usually plays something akin to power forward this season, cracked up reporters this week when he was asked if his instincts "came back" when he saw some action at his old small forward position in the Cougs' win over Canisius.

 "It would probably come back for most people, but not me.
 I think I need training wheels."
 Harmeling has been known to struggle when defending quicker players.
 "He (Bennett) tried to throw me in there tonight to see how I'd do defensively, and I think I pretty much failed," said Harmeling, who tends to be his harshest critic.
 "I wasn't really ‘locked on' or focused.
 I gave up several 3's."

 TAYLOR ROCHESTIE, who played at Tulane as a freshman, has a shot at Bennie Seltzer's WSU record of 473 career assists.
 Rochestie just moved past Derrick Low into 12th place with 257.
 Rochestie, 10th in the nation with a 2.81 assists/turnovers ratio last season, was kicking himself when he doubled his season turnovers total Tuesday by making four miscues against Canisius.